TCox972/TCox972/README.md

     - 💼 I'm working on my own website to introduce myself
     - 📚 I'm currently learning a-others frameworks like React and Angular
     - 🫱🏼‍🫲🏾 I'm looking to collaborate with a web agency or others developers on a interesting project
-    - 📬 You can reach me on Insagram or by mail.
+    - 📬 You can reach me on Instagram or by mail.